jeremyjosephabraham/Bitmap-Image-Processing-in-C-by-Jeremy-Joseph/README.md

 # Image Processing in C by Jeremy  Joseph
- Image Processing program that applies changes on bitmap image
+# a Bitmap image processing program in developed in C for the Data Structures course, code – CSB 102 in the 2nd  academic semester.

-This program will
+ Image Processing program that applies changes on bitmap image.

 1.Convert image to black and white